Continuous integration#

 Reference: Customizing GitHub-hosted runners

-The step that runs tests should either the -W
+The step that runs tests should set either the -W

 option or the PYTHONWARNINGS